CoreWeave sandboxes are in public preview. For access, contact your CoreWeave account team, CoreWeave Support, or email support@coreweave.com.

 | 4th (highest precedence) | Per-sandbox overrides | Fields supplied by the caller at launch. | layers 1-3 |

 node_selector leaves every other field of the profile intact.
-You do not need to duplicate the full profile spec in an override.
+You don’t need to duplicate the full profile spec in an override.
 Supply only the fields that differ.

 Update semantics

 agent-v1,agent-v2) and migrate runners one binding at a time.
-See Update an existing profile for the cwic steps. - Running sandboxes are unaffected.
+See Update an existing profile for the CoreWeave Intelligent CLI steps. - Running sandboxes are unaffected.
 A sandbox uses the spec it was launched with.
 New sandboxes pick up the new spec.
-This decoupling is what makes profile updates safe to apply at any time; the cost is that you cannot retroactively reshape sandboxes already running.
+This decoupling is what makes profile updates safe to apply at any time.
+The cost is that you can’t retroactively reshape sandboxes already running.

 - Binding edits replace the full list.
 A runner’s

 profile_bindingsis patched as a single list.
 Whatever you submit becomes the new list, so any binding you don’t include is removed.
-The patch must contain every binding you want to keep, not just the ones you are adding or changing, and the resulting list must still have exactly oneis_default: true.
+The patch must contain every binding you want to keep, not just the ones you’re adding or changing, and the resulting list must still have exactly oneis_default: true.
 This is what lets the control plane apply adds, removes, and changes atomically.
 Thecwic sandbox runner editwizard handles list assembly for you when you run it without-f.
-See Manage profile bindings for the cwic steps, and the Control plane API overview for the REST field-mask contract.
+See Manage profile bindings for the CoreWeave Intelligent CLI steps, and the Control plane API overview for the REST field-mask contract.

 node_selectorthat pins sandboxes to a region or instance type), the duplication makes the profile harder to evolve.
 Consolidate into a single profile and set the differing field withoverrides_jsonon each binding.
 For example, instead of separateagent-useast,agent-euwest, andagent-apacprofiles, keep oneagentprofile and override the node selector per runner. - Overrides that fork the spec.
 If a binding’s

-overrides_jsonis larger than the profile’s spec, the profile is not doing work for you.
+overrides_jsonis larger than the profile’s spec, the profile isn’t doing work for you.
 Promote the override into a dedicated profile.

 See also